fastn-stack/workshop/c-design/02-create-font.md

 ![](/c-design/static/display-content.png)

-- In the cloned `google-font-to-fastn` repo, open the `font.txt` file and replace the content of this file, with the copied content
+- In the cloned `google-font-to-fastn` repo, open the `font.txt` file and replace the content of this file with the copied content
 ![](/c-design/static/font-txt.png)